Kraftsmith/Uncertainty-Explorer/Context/Uncertainty Explorer.md

      * Technical (X) \< 2.5 AND Product (Y) \< 2.5Save and Next

-   Under the assessment result there should be a **Next** button that saves the results to local storage and navigates the user to the next \[TBD\] page.
+   Under the assessment result there should be a **Next** button that saves the results to local storage and navigates the user to the next cynefin framework assement  page.
 Save full question-level data \+ timestamps.

 ### **Cynefin Framework Domain Assessment Questions**